fanluo12/LC/Arrays&Hashing/README.md

 ## 1048.
 Longest String Chain
 1. Sort array with string length ascending order
 2. Use hashmap to store longest chain.
-For loop through each word, for each word, delete one letter for each index every time and make a new string.
+For loop through each word, for each word, delete one letter for each index every time and make a new combination.
 If map contains this new string key, then add 1 to temporary result and put to map

 ## 1299.
 Replace Elements with Greatest Element on Right Side
 No need stack or some special data structures.
 We define a right max variable as -1, and loop through array from back.
 When traversing, we define new max value which is the max of right max and arr[i], and set arr[i] = right max, right max = new max